 Related parties may enter into transactions, which unrelated parties might not, and transactions between related parties may not be effected on the same terms, conditions and amounts as transactions between unrelated parties.
 Outstanding balances at the year end are unsecured and settlement occurs in cash.
-There have been no guarantees provided or received for any related party accounts receivable or payable.
-Impairment of accounts receivable relating to amounts owed by related parties has been recorded in the amount of 0 for the year ended 31 December 2016 (for the year ended 31 December 2015: 9).
+There have been no guarantees provided or received for any related party accounts receivable or payable, except for the guarantees for the obligations of LLC "Autoclub" (Note 8).
+No impairment of accounts receivable relating to amounts owed by related parties has been recorded by the Group during the years ended 31 December 2017 and 2016.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.